Elon Musk sends an 'escape pod' to help in Thailand cave rescue

 Last week, Musk tweeted that he was sending a team of SpaceX and Boring Company engineers to Chiang Rai in northern Thailand on Saturday to help rescue efforts, supplying technology such as Tesla Powerwall batteries and pumps for removing water.

-"Mini sub arriving in about 17 hours," Musk tweeted.
+"Mini sub arriving in about 17 hours," Musk tweeted Sunday.
 "Hopefully useful.
 If not, perhaps it will be in a future situation."

 The reason a submarine of any size would be helpful to the rescuers is because exiting the cave requires negotiating long stretches under water, and some of the young Thai players do not know how to swim.